Journal note

 Fit feedback, creator previews, model calls, and campaign work should involve adult collaborators only.
 Every public or internal use of a person's image, likeness, or feedback should be documented before it is used beyond the original setting.

 That standard matters before launch because early brand material can travel quickly across websites, social profiles, pitch notes, and partner conversations.
+Age confirmation and written releases should be part of the intake process, not added after content is captured.

 Useful Feedback Before Public Claims